The Saddlers Vaccination Centre

 For more information about the Saddlers Shopping Centre click here.

-You can only book your appointment if you have received a letter from National NHS Booking Service.
+Alternatively, you can book your appointment if you have received a letter or text message from National NHS Booking Service or are within an eligible cohort.

 For vaccination centres, eligible individuals can book online at: www.nhs.uk/covid-vaccination